microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/directoryobjectpartnerreference.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Represents a reference to a directory object in a partner tenant.
+Represents a reference to a directory object in a partner organization.
 Inherits from [directoryObject](directoryobject.md?view=graph-rest-beta).

 ## Properties